How An Expectorant Works

 Ginger.
 Ginger is obtained from the roots of the ginger plant.
 It is widely used as medicine and food.
 Ginger relieves congestion and acts as an expectorant.
 To use it, crush the ginger bulb and boil it in a pan of water for a few minutes.
 Sip the drink throughout the day.
 But, before you consume ginger, remember that:

 Garlic.
 Garlic has many uses, and it is grown all over the world.
 It contains a chemical called allicin, which has medicinal properties.
 Garlic can help relieve cough if you crush it and then add it to hot water, which you can use during steam inhalation.
 You can also crush garlic, mix it with honey, and take a spoonful three times a day.
 But, avoid consuming garlic as a medicine if you are taking anticoagulants.

 Holy basil.
 Holy basil — also known as tulsi — is a herb that helps to thin mucus.
-To use it as an expectorant, boil about 10 leaves of holy basil with five cloves in a cup of water for 10 minutes.
+To use it as an expectorant, boil about 10 leaves of holy basil in a cup of water for 10 minutes.
 Allow the mixture to cool, and drink it three times a day.
 You can also add a few drops of holy basil oil to boiling water, and use it for steam inhalation.